sjpet/planfftw/README.rst

 planfftw provides Julia-inspired function planners for fft and a number of fft- based operations.
-The initial objective was to provide a clean and highly optimized interface to the excellent PyFFTW package, but falls back on scipy.fftpack or numpy.fft should that not be available.
+The initial objective was to provide a clean and highly optimized interface to the excellent PyFFTW package.
+However, PyFFTW is not a strict requirement and planfftw falls back on scipy.fftpack or numpy.fft should it not be available.

 Requirements
 ------------